zrythm/zrythm/doc/user/glossary/intro.rst

     the system MIDI ports and :term:`JACK`.

   AU
-    A proprietary plugin standard, mainly used on MacOS.
-We recommend using :term:`LV2` instead.
+    A plugin standard developed by Apple, mainly used on MacOS.

   Balance
     Balance (or :term:`Stereo` balance) is the